achmadbs/learn-golang/Basics/Basics.md

 var zeroInt int
 ```

-The := syntax is shorthand for declaring and initializing a variable
+The := syntax is shorthand for declaring and initializing a variable.

 ```go
 shortHandVariable := "This is shorthand"